What Is a Fiduciary Advisor?

 And the CFP® Board.

-The CFP® (Certified Financial Planner™) Board regulates CFPs®.
+The CFP® (Certified Financial Planner™) Board regulates CFPs®. regulates CFPs®.
 It administers exams that Certified Financial Planners™ must pass and issues guidelines that they must follow in order to remain CFPs®.
 The CFP® Board is not a regulatory body, so it cannot enforce fiduciary rules with enforcement actions like the SEC can, but it can remove the CFP® mark from anyone who fails to meet their code of ethics or standards of conduct.

 There are a variety of regulations affecting fiduciaries and how they are allowed to conduct business.
-Some of these are national laws that affect all types of fiduciary equally, while others are regulations that apply only to members of a specific organization.
+Some of these are national laws that affect all types of fiduciaries equally, while others are regulations that apply only to members of a specific organization.

 Independent Advisers Act of 1940